fayilmazdir91/bidding-app/README.md

 ```
 docker-compose up
 ```
-This will start the application as a one Container includes Spring Boot API, ReactJS Frontend, MySQL Database and Redis.
-Application will be accessible at http://localhost:3000
+This will start the application as separate containers consisting of a Spring Boot API, ReactJS Frontend, MySQL Database, and Redis.
+The application will be accessible at http://localhost:3000

 ## Swagger Integration
 http://localhost:9090/swagger-ui/index.html